 A should be able to talk to Node

 C via node

-In harden the instances we secured our instances.
-Since we don’t have networking features like AWS VPC or Google Cloud Engine VPC we create our own secure network with WireGuard.
-All Kubernetes services will only listen on the WireGuard interface (
+In harden the instances I secured the VM instances.
+Since we don’t have networking features like AWS VPC or Google Cloud Engine VPC I create a secure network with Wireguard.
+All Kubernetes services will only listen on the Wireguard interface (

 ansible-galaxy install githubixx.ansible_role_wireguard

 to install the role or just clone it via git if you like.

 51820 (protocol UDP) should be accessible from the outside.
 But you can adjust the port by changing the variable

 host_vars for a specific host.
 Also IP forwarding needs to be enabled e.g. via

 echo 1 > /proc/sys/net/ipv4/ip_forward.
 I decided not to implement this tasks in this Ansible role.
 IMHO that should be handled elsewhere.
 But you can use the